posita/dyce/docs/countin.md

 ```

-!!! tip "Mind your parentheses"
+!!! bug "Mind your parentheses"

     Parentheses are needed in the above example because ``#!python @`` has a [lower precedence](https://docs.python.org/3/reference/expressions.html#operator-precedence) than ``#!python .`` and ``#!python […]``.